PyAIM/RoboMath/README.md

 - `3d.html` — 3D robotic arm simulation / explanation
 - `math-explorer.html` — Discussion of the underlying mathematics
 - `README.md` — This file
+ - `LICENSE` — MIT license for the project
+ - `.gitignore` — Patterns for files kept out of version control

 Notes for running locally
 - This is a simple static website.
 Open `index.html` in a browser to view the content.